The distribution of $\gcd(n,\phi(n))$: Introduction

 To further motivate our results, consider the following heuristic argument.
 Let $P(d)$ denote the largest prime factor of $d$.
 When $n$ is of size $x$, the condition $d\mid (n,\phi(n))$ is roughly equivalent to $d\mid n$ and $P(d) \leq \log_2 x$.
-This phenomenon is apparent in Erd\"{o}s' \cite{ErdosGroup} proof of \eqref{eq:ErdosGroup} and has been described more precisely by Erd\"{o}s, Luca, and Pomerance (see Theorem 8 of \cite{ErdosLucaPomerance}).
-We then expect that
+This phenomenon is apparent in Erd\H{o}s' \cite{ErdosGroup} proof of \eqref{eq:ErdosGroup} and has been described more precisely by Erd\H{o}s, Luca, and Pomerance (see Theorem 8 of \cite{ErdosLucaPomerance}).
+Heuristically, then, we expect

 When $g$ is multiplicative and does not grow too quickly, we expect the sum to be well-approximated by the corresponding product over primes, and so we conjecture that

 Our main theorem establishes this conjecture in a quantitative form for bounded multiplicative functions.